 The origins of the ahlers collection lie in the 1950s.
-Since then, the collection, which has traditionally focused on classic modernism, has been built up and expanded and today comprises over 2,000 works by some 500 artists, with many pieces of international contemporary art added over the years.
+Since then the collection, which has traditionally focused on classic modernism, substantially complemented with pieces of international post-war and contemporary art, has increased to over 2,000 works by some 500 artists.
 All types of works are collected, i.e. paintings, sculptures, works on paper, printed graphics, photography and objects of all kinds.

 A strong focus is placed on German expressionism, with works by such artists as Alexej von Jawlensky, Wassily Kandinsky, Franz Marc, Gabriele Münter and Emil Nolde.
 Also featured prominently are the members of the Nouveau Réalisme, the artistic movement founded in 1960, including Arman, César, Raymond Hains, Yves Klein, Mimmo Rotella, Daniel Spoerri and Jacques Villeglé.
-Fluxus, the international group of avant-garde artists, is represented by Swiss intermedia artist Dieter Roth, US poet and performance artist Emmett Williams and German sculptor and action artist Joseph Beuys.
-The collection comprises other important blocks such as contemporary Chinese art and old master drawings.
+The international Fluxus-movement is represented by Dieter Roth, Joseph Beuys and Emmett Williams.
+The collection comprises other important blocks such as Chinese avant-garde art of the 1990s and 2000s, Russian art of the so-called Nonconformism and old master drawings.

 Art & Fashion

 Both art and fashion are based on the idea of creativity.
 They train the eye and stimulate the senses.
 It is therefore Ahlers's motivation to integrate selected objects of art into the daily working environment for its employees and guests, to build a bridge between art and fashion.

 Ahlers AG in the culture circle of the German economy